 - 2.3 The BSB came into existence on 1 January 2006 following a decision to separate the regulation of the Bar from the representative functions of the Bar Council.
 The Bar Council has delegated to the BSB all of its regulatory functions including investigation of complaints and the subsequent prosecution of barristers for breaches of the Handbook.
 However, the final decision as to whether a barrister has breached the Handbook is a matter for independent panels appointed by the Bar Tribunals and Adjudication Service (BTAS).
-In limited circumstances, the Professional Conduct Committee of the BSB can determine disciplinary charges for professional misconduct with the agreement of the barrister. - 2.4 The operation of the Bar's enforcement system is governed by the BSB's high level strategic objectives as well as the specific aims and objectives of the enforcement system.
-Therefore, all decisions regarding the action to be taken in relation to individual complaints are taken by the BSB in the context of the objectives and aims set out below. - 2.5 The BSB's aims applicable to the enforcement system are: - To act in the public interest; - To protect the public and other consumers of legal services; - To maintain the high standards of the Bar; - To promote confidence in the complaints and disciplinary process, and, - To make sure that complaints about conduct are dealt with fairly, consistently and with reasonable speed.
+In limited circumstances, a panel of the IDB (an 'IDP') BSB can determine disciplinary charges for professional misconduct with the agreement of the barrister. - 2.4 The operation of the Bar's enforcement system is governed by the BSB's high level strategic objectives as well as the specific aims and objectives of the enforcement system.
+Therefore, all decisions regarding the action to be taken in relation to individual complaints are taken by the BSB in the context of the objectives and aims set out below.